A Trader’s Guide: Supply/Demand vs. Support/Resistance

 Piece of cake, right?

-On the surface, supply and demand zones and support and resistance levels might seem like they’re cut from the same cloth.
+But, how many can truly understand the hidden market psychology that drives their formation?
+Supply and demand zones and support and resistance levels might seem like they’re cut from the same cloth.

 But dig a little deeper, and you’ll find they form due to entirely different circumstances.